Seven ‘Twilight Zone’ episodes that are eerily timely during the coronavirus pandemic

 7. “Where Is Everybody?”

 What if everywhere you turned — to movies, to the kitchen, to the streets outside — you could not find another person?
 A man in an Air Force flight suit (Earl Holliman) seems to be living that “existence.”
-Serling himself had seen battle, jumping out of World War II planes, and he surely knew that mental duress could be the toughest test.
+Serling himself had seen battle, been in World War II planes, and he surely knew that mental duress could be the toughest test.

 (If you like this episode, also consider: “The Long Morrow.”)